Willow Sidhe is a nature enthusiast with over a decade of experience creating natural health and beauty products for

 The best dry hair treatments restore and lock in moisture.
 Hot oil treatments, essential oils, and gentle cleansing products can naturally nurture your locks back to health.

 Before you get started, it's important to understand how your hair got this way in the first place.
 It could have happened for a number (and usually a combination) of reasons.

 - When the hair becomes coated with build-up from shampoos, conditioners, and styling products (known as product build-up), it cannot absorb moisture very well.

 - The heat from blow-drying and styling tools like flat irons saps the vital moisture from your hair.

 - The frequent use of hair dyes, perms, and relaxers also damages the hair and prevents moisture retention.

 Luckily, there are treatments to address all of these issues ranging from over-the-counter products to homemade remedies.
 Remember that no matter which treatment you choose, it will only be effective in the long term if you stop doing the above-mentioned actions that dry out hair.
 Quit blow-drying, dying with chemical dyes, and using harsh hair products.
 Allow your hair to air-dry, use natural hair dye instead of chemicals, and use the mildest shampoos and conditioners (preferably natural or organic) that you can.
 Also avoid mousses, gels, and hair sprays as often as possible.
 If you feel you must use them, however, keep it to a minimum.

-Your local drug store or the health and beauty aisle of your local department store provide numerous over-the-counter treatments for dry hair.
+Your local drug store or the health and beauty aisle of your local department store provides numerous over-the-counter treatments for dry hair.
 Listed below are some of the best products on the market to help you make a decision.
 In most cases, these treatments can be used as often as once per week, as needed.